isabella232/journeys.en/help/using/reporting/reportingcreating.md

     ![](../assets/dynamic_report_journey_3.png)

 1. From the **[!UICONTROL Panels]** tab, drag and drop as many panels or freeform tables as needed.
+For more information, refer to this [section](#adding-panels).

     ![](../assets/dynamic_report_journey_4.png)

 1. You can then start filtering your data by drag and dropping dimensions and metrics from the **[!UICONTROL Components]** tab to your freeform table.
+For more information, refer to this [section](#adding-components).

     ![](../assets/dynamic_report_journey_5.png)

 1. To have a clearer view of your data, you can add visualizations from the **[!UICONTROL Visualizations]** tab.
+For more information, refer to this [section](#adding-visualizations).

 ## Adding panels{#adding-panels}